cbourke/ComputerScienceI/documents/syllabus-194.md

 the points for the module, you will get a zero for the attendance portion of the module.

-***Online Section***

-Online courses have a lot less structure and more flexibility than an in-person course.
-However, this requires a lot more self-discipline and responsibility in order to succeed academically.
-If you have chosen to enroll in the online section, you will need to demonstrate that responsibility in how you approach the material for this course.

-The key difference is that since in-person attendance is not required, attendance points (150 total) will not be assessed and your final grade will be out of 1,100 points instead.

 ### Project

 There is an end-of-semester programming project due on the Friday of